collocations.org

 PHRASES

-One member of the planning committee had a conflict of interests as he lived near the proposed motorway.
+One member of the planning committee had a conflict of interest as he lived near the proposed road.

 Although he was sometimes too strict with his children, he had their best interests at heart.